 Where is Blue Ridge Parkway located and where does it start and end?

-The Blue Ridge Parkway runs through the states of Virginia, West Virginia and North Carolina on the eastern side of the United States.
+The Blue Ridge Parkway runs through the states of Virginia and North Carolina on the eastern side of the United States.
 It's a 469-mile scenic highway that travels through the Blue Ridge Mountains, part of the Appalachians.

 If you're following the mileposts in order, the route runs from north to south, though of course, it's possible to follow this stunning route in either direction.